rust-lang/rfcs/text/3594-expose-stackrealign-attribute.md

 In the example above the "contract" is defined by hardware and very hard\impossible to work around.

+The proposed attribute will tell the compiler that the precondition that the stack is aligned might not be true, and that it might need to fix it up in order to execute the function correctly.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation
 The `[realign_stack]` attribute can be added to a function to force the compiler to add alignment to that function.
 Usefull in cases where your code is called from a thread or a binary compiled with another compiler, that uses different aligmnet and thus lead to a corruption.
+An example of one such setting could be `-mpreferred-stack-boundary=2` in GCC which would set the stack alignment to 4 instead of the default value for the ABI which is 16.

 ```
 #[realign_stack]